HazelJJJ/Testing_2/README.md

 Today is Sep.
 14 2020

+I am working locally.
+This is a test line for git stash

 Fictional list of software ..Python and R

 This is a test line for git stash and git stash pop.